Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Beyond payroll features, IT administrators need to vet Gusto's security posture.
 Here's the technical breakdown:

-SOC 2 Type II Compliance: Gusto maintains SOC 2 Type II certification.
-Admins can request the latest audit report directly through the Gusto Trust Center.
+SOC 2 Compliance: Gusto maintains SOC 1 and SOC 2 reports, updated annually and available through the Gusto Trust Center after an NDA.
 This is essential for companies undergoing their own compliance audits or working with enterprise clients that require vendor security documentation.
+The public security page does not identify the SOC 2 report as Type I or Type II.

 SSO & MFA:

-• Google Sign-In: Supported natively for all plans
+- Google Sign-In: Supported natively for all plans (account-linked sign-in, not company-managed SAML SSO)

 Compliance Automation Integrations: If your company is pursuing SOC 2, ISO 27001, or other compliance certifications, Gusto integrates with compliance automation platforms: